 Jim and I were very excited about visiting Skagit Valley during tulip season because of course we lived in the Netherlands, and every April we would visit the Dutch famous tulip fields.
 The festivals are vastly different, with all kinds of events, but both are a lot of fun and serve up the best photography opportunities.
 I would say that getting to the Netherlands would be amazing, but if you want to stick closer to home and see some amazing tulip fields, just head to Washington state.

 Where is the Tulip Festival Located?

-The Tulip Festival takes place throughout Skagit Valley, which is located about an hour north of Seattle or Tacoma, and a couple hours south of Vancouver.
+The Tulip Festival takes place throughout Skagit Valley, which is located about an hour north of Seattle or Tacoma, and a couple of hours south of Vancouver.